QualiTorque/terraform-provider-torque/docs/resources/environment.md

 Optional:

-- `overridden` (Boolean) Specify if the workflow schedule can be overriden at launch
+- `overridden` (Boolean) Specify if the workflow schedule can be overridden at launch
 - `scheduler` (String) The CRON expression that schedules this workflow